 3. How to dispense.
 The easiest option is a party line; a simple hose with a faucet at the end.
 This is extremely easy to use.
 The nicest looking option is a jockey box; a cooler with tap handles attached to it and coils inside that cool the beer as it passes through the line.

-Check out these videos for step by step instructions on how to use a party pump or jockey box.
+Check out the video for step by step instructions on how to use a party pump.

 If you have any questions feel free to call us at the tasting room!

 KEGS FOR YOUR EVENT.

 Want Faculty Brewing Co. beer for your event?
 We sell kegs and can lend you dispensing equipment (and show you how to use it!).

 We're a small brewery, and our taps rotate constantly.
 Give us a shout and we can give you the lowdown on which beers will be available to order for the date you need your keg!

 20L KEG = $100 + GST + Liquor Tax